Robots.txt - General information

-For guidelines on how to create the sitemap.xml for your website, you may find them here
+For guidelines on how to create sitemap.xml for your website, please refer here

-- You can also use the file to prevent specific pages from being indexed, like login- or 404-pages, but this is better done using the robots meta tag.
+- You can also use the file to prevent the specific pages from being indexed, like login- or 404-pages, but it is better to do using the robots meta tag.

-- Adding disallow statements to a robots.txt file does not remove content.
+- Adding the disallow statements to the robots.txt file does not remove content.
 It simply blocks access to spiders.
 If there is content that you want to remove, it’s better to use a meta noindex.

 - As a rule, the robots.txt file should never be used to handle duplicate content.
 There are better ways like a Rel=canonical tag which is a part of the HTML head of a webpage.

-- Always keep in mind that robots.txt should be accurate in order your website could be indexed correctly by the search engines.
+- Always keep in mind that robots.txt should be accurate in order your website to be indexed correctly by search engines.

 Hotfixes and workaroundsIncluding URL indexing to 'noindex'

 meta tag prevents the whole page from being indexed by a search engine.
 This might not be a desirable situation since you would want the URLs on that page being indexed and followed by bots for better results.
 To ensure this happening, you can edit your page header with the following line: